-zero level offset corrections, averaged per HFI frequency band, are given as cumulative offset values obtained after each correction of the algorithm refining the initial offset O{HI} .
-The convergence of the iterative process shows the stability of the algorithm which leads to a minimal dispersion of the solar dipole vector direction for the single detector CMB anisotropies maps in the frequency bands 100-353 GHz.
+The results after convergence are reported in Table 1.
+The data zero level offset corrections, averaged per HFI frequency band, are given as cumulative offset values obtained after each correction of the algorithm refining the initial offset $O{\rm HI}$.
+The convergence of the iterative process shows the stability of the algorithm which leads to a minimal dispersion of the solar dipole vector direction for the single-detector CMB anisotropy maps in the frequency bands 100-353 GHz.

 The final absolute zero level uncertainties are computed using a set of ten simulations for the four lower frequencies.
-Those simulations have representative noise and systematic effects but no attempt is done to quantify the uncertainties due to the dust model by simulations which have no reliable statistical model.
-These uncertainties at 100, 143, and 217 GHz are reflected in the dispersion of the single bolometers at each frequency.
+Those simulations have representative noise and systematic effects but no attempt is made to quantify the uncertainties due to the dust model using simulations because we have no reliable statistical model.
+These uncertainties at 100, 143, and 217 GHz are almost equal to the dispersion of the single bolometers at each frequency.
 Thus, these errors are probably dominant over the instrumental systematic effect dispersion.
-The uncertainty at 353 GHz is about one third of the dispersion between bolometers which indicate that the zero level correction reflects the dust foreground effects.
+The uncertainty at 353 GHz is about one-third of the dispersion between bolometers which indicates that the zero level correction reflects the dust foreground effects.
 The uncertainty at 545 GHz is computed using a Monte Carlo approach based on uncertainties at the lower frequencies.
 The O{545} correction induces a marginally significant correction at 353 GHz only.
-These corrections steps are weakly correlated, and the convergence confirms that the algorithm steps are efficient to improve the offsets.
+These correction steps are weakly correlated, and the convergence confirms that the algorithm steps improve the offsets efficiently.